ismail0234/Subnautica-Below-Zero-Multiplayer/README.md

 ### Translations
 You can contribute to us to translate the mod into other languages.
 You can get started at [here.](https://crowdin.com/project/subnautica-bz-multiplayer-mod/)

+1. Open the Crowdin page.
+2. Click on the language you want to translate.
+3. Click on the language.json file.
+4. Translate all sentences step by step.
+5. The process will be provided after the translated sentences are checked by me.

 | Language           | Completed | Lang Code | Translation Page                                                                                           | Translator     |
 |--------------------|:-----------:|:-----------:|:------------------------------------------------------------------------------------------------------------:|----------------|
 | English            | ✔️        | en        | en.json | BOT Benson     |